 Australia is a predominantly Christian country, with around 64 percent Australians identifying themselves as Christians.
 The biggest Christian denominations continue to be Catholic, followed by Anglican and the Uniting Church.
 The biggest non-Christian religions are Buddhism, Islam and Hinduism.

 Australia is highly industrialized and manufactured goods account for most of the gross domestic product.
 Its chief industries include mining, food processing, and the manufacture of industrial and transportation equipment, chemicals, iron and steel, textiles, machinery, and motor vehicles.
 The continent also has valuable mineral resources, including coal, iron, bauxite, copper, tin, gold, silver, uranium, nickel, tungsten, mineral sands, lead, zinc, natural gas, and petroleum; the country is an important producer of opals and diamonds.

-Australia's largest export markets are Japan, China, the US, South Korea, and New Zealand.
-It is the world's fourth-largest exporter of wine, contributing $5.5 billion per annum to the nation's economy.
+Australia’s largest export markets are Japan, China, the US, South Korea, and New Zealand.
+It is the world’s fourth-largest exporter of wine, contributing more than $2 billion per annum to the nation’s economy.

 When is the national day of Australia celebrated?

 Australia’s official national day is celebrated on January 26 every year.
 It commemorates the landing of the First Fleet in Sydney Cove on that day in 1788.
 Australia became an independent nation on March 3, 1986 when all legal jurisdictions over any part of Australia by the British Nation ceased.
 Oddly, this date is not generally recognized or celebrated at all in Australia.

 What is the name of the oldest newspaper of Australia?

 The oldest newspaper in Australia is the Sydney Morning Herald, published in 1831.